liferay/liferay-frontend-projects/How-to-adapt-most-popular-frameworks-projects.md

 is run so that you don't need to do anything other than adapting to the expected code structure.

+## Limitations

+Given that adaptation is a somewhat heuristic process in which the bundler does its best effort to make everything work like in the project framework's native build, there are (and will be) some limitations.

+This is the list of the limitations known up to the day:

+1. Adapted Angular apps won't render after a navigation with SPA active (see #498 for a detailed explanation)

 ## One final note

 The general idea of the adaptation is to be able to deploy _native_ framework